 ARCS Volunteer Programs

-Please check back spring 2020 for our summer 2020 volunteer opportunities.
+Please check back in the spring of 2024 for updated volunteer opportunities.

 ARCS offers experiences designed to connect people with aquatic science, better their understanding of conservation, and inspire people to take action for aquatic fisheries and their habitats.

 High School Volunteer Program (ages 15-18) The ARCS High School Volunteer Program provides high school students with a dynamic, hands-on fisheries science experience that complements their traditional academic studies.
 It’s perfect for students who are excited about biology, curious about Minnesota and Wisconsin’s waterways, and are interested in aquatic conservation.
 Students will participate in a structured research project and will participate in our education program.
 Training is provided.

 ARCS Internship Program ARCS Internships allow college students and recent college graduates to gain valuable hands-on experience in aquatic research, conservation, and education.
 Training is provided.